Mental Health Notes | 10 Common Challenges and Fixes to Taking them

 • Plan (P): The patient will continue taking the current medication and attend weekly counseling sessions.

-Consistent documentation of your present and next session with patients is an essential service mental health practitioners offer.
-Writing good progress notes has just as many advantages for the practitioner as it does for the patient, so make sure you utilize the available resources to help you remember - be clear, concise, and consistent.
+Consistent documentation and therapy progress notes of sessions with patients are essential services mental health practitioners offer.
+Writing good progress notes has just as many advantages for the practitioner as it does for the patient, so make sure you utilize the available resources to help you remember—be clear, concise, and consistent.

 Join 10,000+ teams using Carepatron to be more productive